laravel/docs/cache.md

 <a name="cache-tags"></a>
 ## Cache Tags

 > **Note:** Cache tags are not supported when using the `file` or `database` cache drivers.
-When using multiple tags with caches stored forever, performance will be best with a driver such as `memcached`, which automatically purges least-recently-used records, vs a driver such as `redis`.
+Furthermore, when using multiple tags with caches that are stored "forever", performance will be best with a driver such as `memcached`, which automatically purges stale records.

-> **Note:** Cache sections have been superseded by Cache tags.
-The section() method has been deprecated, but will remain an alias for tags, and work as before.

 Cache tags allow you to tag related items in the cache, and then flush all caches tagged with a given name.
 To access a tagged cache, use the `tags` method: